What Is the Purpose of Career Counseling

 Timeframes and Expectations

-How to Track Progress Practically
+How To Track Progress Practically

 Use a simple dashboard: target roles, outreach done, interviews scheduled, artifacts completed, and learning sprints finished.
-Review this weekly with your counselor or accountability partner.
+Review this weekly with your counsellor or accountability partner.
 When you can see incremental improvements, motivation and strategic clarity grow together.

 The Hybrid Philosophy: Career Development + Global Mobility